nxquang-al/Bosch-TheThree-DataMigration/solutions/Part2/part2.md

   - `Step 8`: Append the result from step 6 to step 7: (Ko `(+)` opad) `||` H((Ko `(+)` ipad) `||` text).
   - `Step 9`: Apply H to the result from step 8: H (K6 `(+)` opad OIL H((K `(+)` ipad) `||` text)).

-> All function are already noted from the file `algorithm.py`
+> All functions are already noted from the file `algorithm.py`